 - Inducing and understanding chemical reactions at the single molecule level

 - Bottom-up construction of molecular nanostructures: Supramolecular growth and on-surface-polymerization

 - Molecular “nanomachines” with specific mechanical or electrical functionalities

 We are members of the MEMO (“Mechanics with Molecules”) FET Open Project of the European Union (Horizon 2020), which started in 2017 and is coordinated by Francesca Moreso (TU Dresden).
-It involves various research groups from theory over experimental physics to synthetic chemistry from six different countries.
 The main objective of this project is to design molecular gears that perform collective and synchronous motion.
 The rotation of these molecular gears will be tested at the single-molecule level for various chemical compositions and supporting surfaces.
 MEMO aims for transmitting single-molecule motion from the atomic scale to the mesoscale.
 For further information see https://memo-project.eu